tapdata/tapdata-docs/docs/user-guide/real-time-data-hub/daas-mode/enable-daas-mode.md

 Due to digital transformation, the presence of isolated data, data fragmentation, or data silos has emerged as a significant challenge.
 Moreover, there is a growing demand for data in business operations.
 However, traditional data delivery methods pose limitations, such as lengthy processes and substantial resource requirements.
 This situation calls for a solution that enables organizations to swiftly establish data flow pipelines and unlock the value of their data.

-Tapdata Cloud's Real-Time Data Hub offers a powerful solution.
+TapData Cloud's Real-Time Data Hub offers a powerful solution.
 By synchronizing data from diverse business systems to a unified platform cache layer, it enables the consolidation of data sources and facilitates seamless data processing and analysis.
 This unified and real-time data platform helps enterprises overcome data silos and promotes data-driven decision-making, ultimately enhancing their competitiveness in the market.

 ```mdx-code-block